15-yr-old Kanyeyachukwu clinches Guinness World Record for largest art canvas

 He noted that the theme of the artwork, “Impossibility is a Myth,” reflected the challenges they faced in creating such a large-scale painting.

-Meanwhile, the UN Resident Coordinator in Nigeria, Dr Mohamed Fall, was represented by Cristian Munduate of UNICEF at the event.

-He highlighted the importance of disability inclusion in achieving the Sustainable Development Goals (SDGs).
-Fall said it ensures equal access to opportunities for people with disabilities.
+The UN Resident Coordinator in Nigeria, Dr Mohamed Fall, represented by Cristian Munduate of UNICEF, highlighted the importance of disability inclusion in achieving the Sustainable Development Goals (SDGs), ensuring equal access to opportunities for people with disabilities.

-Sen. Victor Umeh (Anambra Central), lauded the achievement.
-He emphasised that children with autism could be productive and should be provided with specialised education and care.
+Sen. Victor Umeh, representing Anambra Central Senatorial District, lauded the achievement, emphasising that children with autism could be productive and should be provided with specialised education and care.

 He encouraged the government to invest more in the education of autistic children.

-Also, Chikaodi Ofoegbu, Head of Retail at MTN Nigeria, also spoke at the event.
-He stressed the importance of creating an environment where innovation and inclusivity thrived, urging all Nigerians to nurture these values.
+Chikaodi Ofoegbu, Head of Retail at MTN Nigeria, also spoke at the event, stressing the importance of creating an environment where innovation and inclusivity thrived, urging all Nigerians to nurture these values.

 Disclaimer